 In-spite of this growing body of evidence, kinetic landing assessments have been utilized less often in paediatric male athletes.
 Poor attenuation of ground reaction forces during landing tasks may increase the risk of lower extremity injury (27).
 Practitioners utilizing such assessments for pre-participation screening require a greater understanding of their accuracy in this cohort.
-To the author’s knowledge, no data currently exists to confirm the reliability of jump-landing kinetic assessments for male youth soccer players and this paucity of literature does not permit accurate interpretation of results following intervention or deficit assessment relative to typical error.
-Therefore, the aim of this study is to determine the within-subject reliability of a field-based neuromuscular control screening battery using force plate diagnostics in elite male youth soccer players.
+Previous research investigating the effects of age, growth and maturation on jumping tasks has shown a trend of increased performances with age (12, 37).
+However, variation across growth and maturation may also be evident (28, 37) and movement variability during jumping tasks is more evident in younger athletes (16).
+To the author’s knowledge, no data currently exists to confirm the reliability of jump-landing kinetic assessments for male youth soccer players.
+This paucity of literature does not permit accurate interpretation of results following intervention or deficit assessments relative to the typical error.
+Research is also required to examine the effects of maturation on these measures due to the likelihood of greater movement variability in younger players.
+Therefore, the aim of this study is to determine the within-subject reliability of a field-based neuromuscular control screening battery using force plate diagnostics in elite male youth soccer players at different stages of growth and maturation.

 METHODS